 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

-I have one question though: we are a family of three and both my husband and I want to lose some weight, now that we are in our late forties and have discovered we can't eat what we please anymore.
+We are a family of three and both my husband and I want to eat healthier and lose some weight, now that we are in our late forties and have discovered we can't eat what we please anymore.
+We've enjoyed the recipes we've tried on your website.

 There are a couple of approaches that you can use.

-1. The Dr. Gourmet Diet program is set up to create 3 vegetarian meals in a two week cycle.
-Selecting recipes (and doubling them, if necessary) that have a lot of leftovers like soups, chili, or pastas would create enough leftovers for your daughter to have for meals when the rest of the family is eating non-vegetarian dishes.
+1. Selecting vegetarian recipes (and doubling them, if necessary) that have a lot of leftovers like soups, chili, or pastas would create enough leftovers for your daughter to have for meals when the rest of the family is eating non-vegetarian dishes.

 For instance, with a recipe like Spiced Chicken with Honey Glaze you can easily substitute extra firm tofu for the chicken (choosing the extra firm tofu is key).
 Cut the tofu into 2 ounce slices and saute it just as you would the chicken in the recipe.
-You can make this in two separate pans quite easily.
+You can make this in two separate pans quite easily, or just cook the tofu before cooking the animal protein (to avoid cross-contamination).

 It's best to use a non-stick pan with a light spray of oil.
 Heat the pan over medium-high just as you might when searing chicken or fish.
 Add the slices of tofu and cook for about 4 to 5 minutes on each side.

-For recipes that call for chicken stock you can use vegetable stock (Health Valley makes a good product).
+For otherwise vegetarian recipes that call for chicken stock you can use vegetable stock.

-Other recipes that work well using tofu in place of the meat are:
+Other recipes that work well using tofu in place of the meat include:

 Chicken with Roasted Tomatillo Sauce